 The Walk of Heroes

 A key feature in the Walk of Heroes Veterans War Memorial is the Walk of Heroes itself.
-This walkway which spans the length of the memorial is crossed by 70 marble bands ranging from 10″ to 20″ wide engraved with the actions of America’s military during that year.
-These will be expanded to accommodated the Global War On Terrorism since 9/11/2001.
+This walkway which spans the length of the memorial is crossed by 72 marble bands ranging from 10″ to 32″ wide engraved with the actions of America’s military during that year.
+In October 2023, Walk of Heroes Veterans War Memorial expanded the marble bands to accommodated the Global War On Terrorism.

 Each marble band represents a year where American Armed Forces were deployed overseas in armed conflicts and as peacekeepers and is engraved with the year, the country and a brief description of the conflict.
 Below is a representation of these marble bands.
 Scroll down the page to read about the history of America’s involvement around the world and be sure to come and visit the memorial where you can walk this history yourself.